 It is my argument that Peoples Temple was a civil rights organization, born of the struggle to achieve gains for African-Americans, and belongs in the pantheon of groups such as SNCC and CORE.
 Although the group ventured into perplexing territory, the identity of the congregation was predicated on economic and racial equality.
 The early history of the church, both in Indiana and the Ukiah/Redwood Valley area is lost amongst the lurid details of the later years.
 The residents of Mendocino County experienced the Civil Rights Movement through Peoples Temple and the conflict that ensued.

 The first wave of scholarship began immediately after the final “White Night” in 1978.
 Two of the reporters working to expose Jim Jones published a book entitled The Suicide Cult: The Inside Story of the Peoples Temple Sect and the Massacre in Guyana which hit the markets within a month and a half of the event.
 It was “rushed into print well in advance of body identification” and is representative of the early work on Peoples Temple.
 Sensationalism and finger pointing were the order of the day.“Everything was sensational.
 Almost no attempt was made to gain any interpretive framework.”
-Another source were ex-members of the Temple that published books detailing their experience, such as Jeannie Mills’ Six Years With God: Inside Jim Jones’ Peoples Temple.
+Another source were ex-members of the Temple that published books detailing their experience, such as Jeannie Mills’ Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple.
 The literature focuses on Jim Jones’ personality and the excesses that the church engaged in, with corporal punishment and sexual abuse.
 The following quote illustrates this: “But despite any culpability of government bureaucrats, investigators, or politicians, blame for the Jonestown tragedy must ultimately come to rest in the deranged person of Jim Jones.”

 Religious scholars have also written extensively on the latter portion of Peoples Temple history.
 One author compared the Jonestown debacle to having the same paradigm-shattering effect as the great Lisbon earthquake of 1755 did on Enlightenment’s faith in intelligibility (see the work of Voltaire, especially Candide for a description of the earthquake).
 Another popular format are pieces set entirely in Guyana, or deal mostly with the final days of Jonestown.
 What most of these works have in common is a preoccupation with the perverse details of the church – what one scholar has identified as the “pornography of Jonestown.”